adlambel/Domisep/README.md

 - A technician account whose identifiers are: tech@tech.fr / tech

-- A customer account whose identifiers are: client@client.fr / customer
+- A customer account whose identifiers are: client@client.fr / customer / session : Master / Pin 1234

 Once these steps are done, you are ready to launch the site.